-- Always have another adult present when meeting with minors.
+- Always have another adult [minimum total of 2 adults] present when meeting with minors.

 - Advise other CGH members of activities away from the group regarding where, when, and with whom you meet.

-- Always have two adults taking younger children to the bathroom.
+- Always have two adults taking younger [non-related] minors to the bathroom.

-- Keep physical contact public and minimal.
+- Keep physical contact public and minimal [for all non-related adults and minors].
 Simple “hello” hugs are permissible, for example.

-- Always have a minimum of two unrelated adults on field trips, in class rooms, especially overnight trips.
+- Always have a minimum of two unrelated adults present during CGH sponsored events (including: field trips, in class rooms, and overnight trips).

 - Keep groups together, perhaps using a buddy system.

 - Be willing to be cheerfully accountable to parents and CGH leaders.